-With our custom made boxed/shipping version the approx. 122GB large Library Installer is delivered on a 2.5" USB 3.0 portable hard drive - nevertheless you will receive the download license within a few hours after purchase registered in your user account!
+With our custom made boxed/shipping version the approx. 122GB large Library Installer is delivered on a 2.5" USB 3.0 portable hard drive - nevertheless the download license will be registered to your user account already before shipping!

 A working Superior Drummer® 3 (or above) is required for using the SDX expansions.

 - free disc space, depending on library size